swcarpentry/git-novice/episodes/07-github.md

 ```

 Now, going to GitHub.com, click on your profile icon in the top right corner to get the drop-down menu.
 Click "Settings," then on the
-settings page, click "SSH and GPG keys," on the left side "Account settings" menu.
-Click the "New SSH key" button on the right side.
+settings page, click "Deploy Key," on the left side "Security" menu.
+Click the "New key" button on the right side.
 Now,
 you can add the title (Dracula uses the title "Vlad's Lab Laptop" so he can remember where the original key pair
-files are located), paste your SSH key into the field, and click the "Add SSH key" to complete the setup.
+files are located), paste your SSH key into the field, and click the "Add key" to complete the setup.

 Now that we've set that up, let's check our authentication again from the command line.